-- The packaging of our menstrual cup is 100% recyclable with environmentally-friendly window made of wood pulp / cellulose.
-The Lunette Menstrual Cup, Feelbetter Cup Cleanser and Cupwipes are registered with The Vegan Society.
-The Cupwipes decompose within 6 weeks in a compost environment.
-We have continued to assess our packaging to use the most environmentally friendly materials available. - Carried out environmental audit of critical supplier, with a view to look to assess and reduce negative impacts on the environment (finalized in 2018). - Developed training materials, to enhance awareness of the environmental benefits of the menstrual cup (2018-2019) - Member of the Finnish Water Forum, to ensure we are more actively part of an environmentally aware business community, advocating for environmentally friendly solutions (since 2018) - Advocating for sustainable menstrual health management at global events such as World Water Week 2018, and engaged on the ground in East Africa to raise awareness about environmental benefits of sustainable MHM solutions (consultant in Kenya, Tanzania, 2019) as well as in social media (various campaigns). - Minimizing travel and flights in view of seeking climate friendly solutions as a company.
+- evidence from LMIC settings, engage with manufacturers, researchers and government regulatory bodies to identify critical criteria (2020). - Member of the Finnish Water Forum, to ensure we are more actively part of an environmentally aware business community, advocating for environmentally friendly solutions (since 2018). - Advocating for sustainable menstrual health management at global events such as World Water Week, and engaged on the ground in East Africa to raise awareness about environmental benefits of sustainable MHM solutions (consultant in Kenya and Tanzania, 2019-2020) as well as in social media (various campaigns). - Minimizing travel and flights and investing in our team collaboration and online conferencing tools in view of seeking climate-friendly solutions as a company.